Film Kisses of All Time

 Elena Undone (2010)

-Writer/director Nicole Conn's romantic lesbian drama featured an intense lesbian relationship between:
+Writer/director Nicole Conn's romantic lesbian drama ("based on true stories") featured an intense lesbian relationship between:

 The film was noted for its very lengthy kiss between them, beginning at the front door.
 The camera circled around them as they continued kissing into the living room, and then onto the sofa, in the semi-indulgent passionate moment.